-How Anonymity Can Get Honest Response?
+How Anonymity Can Get Honest Survey Response?

 Blocksurvey blog author

-Jan 18, 2024 · 4 mins read
+Apr 9, 2025 · 4 mins read

-1. BlockSurvey’s Anonymous Feature
+3. BlockSurvey’s Anonymous Feature

-The anonymous feature informs the respondents about the survey’s anonymity with an anonymous seal even before taking the survey.
-You can find the settings screen in screenshot below.
+The anonymous feature informs the respondents about the survey’s anonymity with an Anonymous Seal even before taking the survey.

 • Email